The Essential Owner’s Guide to Car Maintenance

 Preventive Work is Cheaper

-The same goes for things like changing out brake fluid, transmission fluid, filters, lines, and hoses — it’s always going to be your best financial bet to fix problems before they occur instead of putting out fires (hopefully not literally).
+The same goes for things like changing out the brake fluid, transmission fluid, filters, lines, and hoses — it’s always going to be your best financial bet to fix problems before they occur instead of putting out fires (hopefully not literally).
+If you want to save even more, consider an auto maintenance plan.

 Your Resale Value Will Be Far Higher